resir014/resir014.xyz/_content/posts/article/2022-06-01-dynamic-broadcast-overlays-with-google-sheets-and-web-technologies.md

 From the beginning, we planned to have our broadcast available in multiple languages.
 Of course, since different broadcasts may cover different matches at once, we need to split these scenes to create one instance per language that we cover.

 Thankfully, Next.js' [internationalisation (i18n) routes](https://nextjs.org/docs/advanced-features/i18n-routing) has us covered.
-Once it's set up, we just need to add the locale path to make sure the scene has an idea of the current language.
+Once it's set up, we only need to add the locale path to make sure the scene has an idea of the current language of the broadcast.

 ```bash
 # Load the scene in a different language, e.g. Indonesian